IntuitDeveloper/intuit-api-docs/docs/use-cases/user-role.md

 ## Step 5: Create a query for user role info

-For this query, we'll use the following entities and fields:
+For this query, we'll use the following entities:

 * **User role**

+We'll use the following fields:

 <table>
   <tr>